HoneyHoneyTeam/ESP32-Marauder-Double-Barrel/README.md

 2. To start the 2nd Marauder in Bootloader mode:

-	- Use the metal stylus to press and hold the boot button for the 2nd Marauder (this is the button closer to the side/edge of the Double Barrel).
+	- Use the metal stylus to **press and hold the boot button** for the 2nd Marauder (this is the button closer to the side/edge of the Double Barrel).
-	- While still holding the boot button, connect the USB-C cable to the Double Barrel.
+	- While still **holding the boot button, connect the USB-C cable** to the Double Barrel.
 	- The board will then launch into Bootloader mode instead of starting up normally.
 You can now release the boot button.

 3. Then, navigate to https://esp.huhn.me/,
-	- On the webpage, click the [ Connect ] button.
+	- On the webpage, click the [ **Connect** ] button.
  	- A pop-up window will appear, select the option similar to [ **USB Serial (ComXxX) - Paired** ]
   	- Then, click [ **Connect** ] button within the pop-up window.

 4. Navigate to the Firmware Page:
 	- Go to the [ESP32 Marauder firmware update guide:](https://github.com/justcallmekoko/ESP32Marauder/wiki/update-firmware#using-spacehuhn-web-update).
-	- On this page, find / search the section specifically for the "Flipper Zero Wifi Dev Board".
+	- On this page, find / search the section specifically for the "Flipper Zero Wifi Dev Board", like the following picture.
 This is crucial for getting the correct files.
 	- From the "Flipper Zero Wifi Dev Board" section, download the following four (4) files:
 	- Bootloader, Partitions, Boot App, Firmware(Look for a .bin file that specifically includes _rev_feather.bin in its name for the firmware)